Higher U(1)-gerbe connections in geometric prequantization: Abstract

 \section{Abstract}

-We develop the refinement of geometric prequantum theory to higher geometry (higher stacks), where a prequantization is given by a higher principal connection (a higher gerbe with connection).
-We show fairly generally how there is canonically a tower of higher gauge groupoids and Courant groupoids assigned to a higher prequantization, and establish the corresponding Atiyah sequence as an integrated Kostant-Souriau $\infty$-group extensions of higher Hamiltonian symplectomorphisms by higher quantomorphisms.
+We promote geometric prequantization to higher geometry (higher stacks), where a prequantization is given by a higher principal connection (a higher gerbe with connection).
+We show fairly generally how there is canonically a tower of higher gauge groupoids and Courant groupoids assigned to a higher prequantization, and establish the corresponding Atiyah sequence as an integrated Kostant-Souriau $\infty$-group extension of higher Hamiltonian symplectomorphisms by higher quantomorphisms.
 We also exhibit the $\infty$-group cocycle which classifies this extension and discuss how its restrictions along Hamiltonian $\infty$-actions yield higher Heisenberg cocycles.
-In the special case of higher differential geometry over smooth manifolds we find the $L_\infty$-algebra extension of Hamiltonian vector fields which is the higher Poisson bracket of local observables and show that it is equivalent to the construction proposed by the second author in $n$-plectic geometry.
-Finally we indicate a list of examples of applications of higher prequantum theory in the extended geometric quantization of local quantum field theories and specifically in string geometry.
+In the special case of higher differential geometry over smooth manifolds we find the $L_\infty$-algebra extension of Hamiltonian vector fields -- which is the higher Poisson bracket of local observables -- and show that it is equivalent to the construction proposed by the second author in $n$-plectic geometry.
+Finally we indicate a list of examples of applications of higher prequantization in the extended geometric quantization of local quantum field theories and specifically in string geometry.